Guidance on what to expect with a massage treatment, and some notes on etiquette.

 We use a variety of normal and lightweight towels and sarongs, depending on type of massage, temperature of the room, and client preference.

 Typically, draping is adjusted during a treatment to keep covered parts of the body that are not being worked on at that time.
 As a rule, the level of draping is a compromise between keeping the client warm, preventing the client feeling over-exposed, giving easy access for the therapist to work, and minimising distracting and awkward repositioning of drapes.

 The diagram below shows a variety of draping (and undressing) options.
 It is not exhaustive but helps to facilitate discussion on what is best for each client.

 Unless otherwise agreed, we take the ‘Western Sheet’ approach for front and back (except we would normally keep the shoulders covered, too), regardless of the level of undressing.

-For Lomi Lomi massage draping is very limited.
-The Traditional Lomi Towel draping is usually used here.
+For Lomi Lomi massage draping is at most very limited.
+The 'Island Lomi Towel' draping or 'No Draping' options are usually used here.

 Many spas and clinics use traditional soothing Eastern-style, South American or natural soundtracks.

 We prefer to use a range of music types, including jazz, classical, blues, progressive, folk, etc.